Massachusetts State Performance Plan (MA SPP)

 |Cohort 3|| ||7b|

-- Spring 2016, districts will collect and report exit data for preschool students with IEPs in order to measure their social-emotional, academic, and behavioral growth (Indicators 7b).
+- Fall 2017 and Spring 2018, districts will collect and report entry and exit data for preschool students with IEPs in order to measure their social-emotional, academic, and behavioral growth (Indicators 7A and 7B).

 Return to Memo